 Get confident with remote tech tools: our mini guide

-This article focuses on some of the tools that are commonly used in remote teams.
+This article focuses on some of the tools that are commonly used in remote teams – and, increasingly, loads of other workplaces too.
 There are plenty more tools out there, so do explore!

 At the time of writing, all the tools mentioned below are either free to use, or have a free trial option.
 If you are using a laptop or PC, you will need a webcam if you want to try video conferencing; if you prefer, most activities can also be done with a smart phone or tablet.
 If you install any apps or software, please do remember to always back up the device you are using beforehand, just in case.